 - interference with psycho-social wellbeing and children’s attention

 - the potential for disrupted sleep and damage to children’s health.

-With some online searching you might also find current research into so-called internet addiction, aggressive game-playing and bullying, which have also been linked to children’s exposure to the digital world.
+With online searching you will also find current research into so-called internet addiction, aggressive game-playing and bullying, which have also been linked to children’s exposure to the digital world.